ArtBlocks/artblocks-docs/art-blocks-api/api-overview.md

 }
 ```

-Retrieve all tokens owned by a specific address, across Art Blocks and Powered by Art Blocks:
+Retrieve all tokens owned by a specific address, across Art Blocks Flagship and Engine:

 ```graphql
 {